neo-project/docs/tutorial/en-us/9-smartContract/Implementation_of_NEP5.md

 > 2. Use your NEP-5 Token on the NEO-Gui
 >

-First of all, we define a readonly property owner to present the owner of the contract.
+First of all, we define a readably property owner to present the owner of the contract.
 The is the `Owner` and it is a `20` length byte array.

 ```csharp
 // Here string "xxx" stands for the address you assigned as the onwer of address.